aGrUM 3.1.1

 Creates an iterator for a given set.

-SetIterator (const SetIterator< Key > &from) noexcept
+SetIterator (const SetIterator< Key > &iter) noexcept

 Copy constructor.